 This mode of persuasion doesn’t concern the listener and their state of mind, nor does it dwell on the facts of the argument itself.
 Instead, the appeal to authority is about the credibility and trustworthiness of the speaker.
 The “speaker” behind any digital marketing strategy (i.e., the brand) needs to be perceived as respectable and esteemed–in other words, someone worth listening to and believing.

 Online, anyone can make any claim.
-An effective marketing campaign needs to distinguish a brand as “someone” and not just “anyone.”
+An effective marketing campaign must distinguish a brand as “someone” and not just “anyone.”
 Here are a few ways to work in an appeal to ethos:

 - Celebrity endorsements of all kinds, product placements, or promotions by influencers and notable figures.

-- It’s not always about fame and wealth though; a politician might make an appeal to authority by claiming to be from a good, working-class, local family, emphasizing the rags part of their rags-to-riches story.
+- It’s not always about fame and wealth; a politician might appeal to authority by claiming to be from a good, working-class, local family, emphasizing the rags part of their rags-to-riches story.

-- Referring to awards, academic research, or noteworthy figures who have made claims that support the argument being made.
+- Referring to awards, academic research, or noteworthy figures who have made claims supporting the argument.

 Let’s take a look at a third example of how Apple explores the Aristotelian notions we’re discussing–this time, leveraging ethos by having musician James Blake as an endorser.